Step 1: Collating Documentation

 Please include an updated CV detailing all relevant work experience and extra-curricular activity.
 It is useful to demonstrate leadership skills.

 If English is not your first language, an English language qualification is required for admission to all of our programmes.
 The exception to this rule is if you have completed your primary degree or an entire third level qualification through English, in an English speaking country.
-For more information visit our English Language Requirements Page
+For more information visit our English Language Requirements webpage.

 Two references are generally required, preferably one academic and one professional.